 2. Work your usual techniques

-Put it in perspective: It’s actually just another sober day/days that you need to get through like all the others.
-Work your usual techniques to keep your brain on the right track.
-If cravings hit – Delay, Distract & Drink (water).
-Read this for more tips on beating cravings.
-Call ‘Bullshit’ on all your hardwired thoughts about alcohol’s magical properties.
+If a craving hits think HALTS – am I Hungry, Angry, Lonely, Tired or Stressed?
+Deal with the underlying need.
+Also think, “Delay and Distract”.
+A craving has a short time-frame so distract yourself to get through.
+Call ‘Bullshit’ on all your hardwired thoughts about alcohol’s positive impacts.
 ‘Play the tape forward’ past the first sip (it never ends up like the romantic image would have us believe).
 Visualise yourself climbing into bed sober, visualise yourself waking up in the morning happy and proud with no hangover.
-I NEVER wake up regretting not having drunk the night before!

-Look around: Everyone has shit going on in their lives.
+Everyone has shit going on in their lives.
 Everyone is as pre-occupied with their shit as you are pre-occupied with yours.
+Everyone finds the holidays difficult and emotionally charged.
 Take a really good look around and imagine what is going on for your friends, colleagues and loved ones.
-Thinking outside of myself really helps calm me down, recognizing that others are battling away in their own lives helps me get perspective, and being kind and understanding to others helps me feel strong.
+Thinking outside of ourselves and recognising that others are also battling away is calming and helps put things in perspective.
+Being kind and understanding to others helps us feel strong.

-Remember you are not alone: There are many thousands of us around the country and the world who are battling through the silly season sober.
+They may not be with you in the room but there are many thousands of sober people around the country and the world who are getting through the silly season sober.
 Picture yourself surrounded by an invisible shimmery cloud of fellow brave sober warriors.
 You are not alone.

-Stay in touch!: Keep your phone in your pocket or computer/iPad/smart device handy and check in with the online recovery community regularly – every hour if need be!
-Many sober bloggers will be posting throughout the silly season – keep an eye on my Blog List at Mrs D Is Going Without.
-Stay busy in the ‘Members Feed’ here at Living Sober.
+Keep your device handy and check in with the online recovery community regularly – every hour if need be!
+Many sober bloggers will be posting throughout the silly season.
+Read sober blogs, follow social media accounts dedicated to sobriety and recovery, and of course stay busy in the ‘Members Feed’ here at Living Sober.
 Keep your sober buddies close.
 We all get it, we’re all in it together.